 As long as their forest habitats are being converted to other uses, orangutan survival in the wild remains perilous.

 As a student, what can I do to help save orangutans?

-Join the Orangutan Foundation International.
-Students can join for only $35 a year- that’s less than 75¢ a week.
-We will send you our newsletter.
-We spend the funds we collect on things like food and medicine for rescued baby orangutans.
-You will get periodic updates on things you can do to help save orangutans.
+Join Orangutan Foundation International.
+Students & Seniors can join for only $45 a year- that’s less than $1 a week.
+Funds support OFI essentials like food and medicine for orphaned, ex-captive orangutans.
+Members also receive our newsletter with periodic updates on how you can help save orangutans.

-Organize a small fund-raiser for the orangutans.
-We have received checks of $10, $50 and up from students and schools around the country and the world who have raised money by having car washes, holding cake sales, or collecting cans and bottles.
+Organize a small fundraiser for orangutans.
+We have received checks of $10, $50 and up from students and schools around the world who have raised money from car washes, bake sales, or collecting cans and bottles.
 Be creative and come up with a way that works for you.

-Become a Foster Parent to one of the orangutans under OFI’s care in Indonesian Borneo.
-We have a program for you or for your class.
-For $100 a year, you can help buy food, medicine and care for the orangutan babies learning to live freely in the forest.
-You or your class will receive a photo and biography of your foster orangutan and a certificate naming you or your class a foster parent to one of the orangutans.
-You will also receive a year’s membership to the Foundation.
-Ask your teacher about participating in this program.
+Become a Foster Parent to an orangutans in OFI’s care in Indonesian Borneo.
+For $100 a year, you (or your class) can help buy food, medicine and care for the orangutan orphans as they learn skills to return to the forest.
+You will receive a photo and biography of your foster orangutan and a certificate naming you or your class a foster parent to one of the orangutans.
+Foster Parents also receive updates every six months with a progress report on how their orangutan is doing as well as a new photo.
+Ask your teacher about participating in this program!

-Write to officials in Malaysia and Indonesia (where orangutan habitat is located) and let them know you care about orangutans and ask that they help make certain orangutans and their forests are protected.
+Write to officials in Malaysia and Indonesia about your concern for orangutans and request that they help make certain orangutans and their forests are protected.
 Ask them to keep supporting the work of people who are protecting orangutans in the forest.
-Keep the letters short and positive and write them often.
+Keep the letters short and positive, and write them often.